Skip Navigation

 Experience:

-One year related experience working with teens
+One year of related experience working with young adults

 Skills:

-• Excellent verbal and written communication skills
+Excellent verbal and written communication skills

 • Knowledge of office productivity software (MS Office or similar), basic Internet applications, e-reading devices, and mobile apps